 Can you believe that it is just about 2013 already?
 While everyone else is recapping their 2012 progress and setting up 2013 goals, I wanted to do something a little different and give a little guidance for those who are trying to set goals for the new year.
 From a lot of the bloggers that I follow, many focus on running or yoga, and always talk about wanting to put more strength building or weightlifting into their routine, but aren’t sure how to start.
-I wanted to share how I got started and share some tips that hopefully can guide you gals in the right place.
+I wanted to share how I got started and share some tips that hopefully can guide you gals in the right place by providing some weightlifting tips for women.
 This may be a bit of a repeat for some who know my lifting history, but for the new readers, I wanted to share it again.

 2012 was the first year that I ever wrapped my bare hands around a barbell, and honestly, I believe the first time I ever lifted a dumbbell.
 Other than using machines at the gym haphazardly moving 10lbs at a time, I did not understand anything about weightlifting; I thought only guys were supposed to do it, and really had no desire to lift anything other than a shopping bag.
 But then late January something changed.
 It all started with an article that Jared had sent me from Nerd Fitness.
 It was about Staci, the powerlifting superhero.
 While I was initially offended by the article as I thought he was trying to tell me (at 5’7″ and 119lbs) that I needed to lose weight, the main point was that girls SHOULD lift and you will become empowered and gain a whole new level of confidence that you did not have before.
 I became obsessed with her (in the least creepy way possible) and I wanted to look just like her “after” pic.
 Not the cardio-after, but the heavy lifting, super-girl after.